-Sex trafficking and initiation-related violence, alcohol use, and HIV risk among HIV-infected female sex workers in Mumbai, India
+Sex trafficking and initiation-related violence, alcohol use, and HIV risk among HIV-infected female sex workers in Mumbai, India (PDF)

 Silverman,Jay G.; Raj,Anita; Cheng,Debbie M.; Decker,Michele R.; Coleman,Sharon; Bridden,Carly; Pardeshi,Manoj; Saggurti,Niranjan; Samet,Jeffrey H.